kadirahq/meteor-login-state/README.md

 #### Installing via bower

-`bower install meteorhacks-login-state`
+`bower install meteor-login-state`

 > See: [bower](http://bower.io/)

 #### Installing via Browserify

-`npm install meteorhacks-login-state`
+`npm install meteor-login-state`

 Browsers doesn't allow to run nodejs modules directly.
 So, you need to use [browserify](http://browserify.org/) for that.